Paraphraser/IOTstackBackup/README.md

 ## <a name="backupSide"> The backup side of things </a>

-There are three scripts:
+The backup side of things comprises the following scripts:

 * `iotstack_backup_general` – backs-up everything<sup>†</sup> except InfluxDB databases
 * `iotstack_backup_influxdb` – backs-up InfluxDB databases
+* `iotstack_backup_nextcloud` – backs-up Nextcloud data and databases
-* `iotstack_backup` – a supervisory script which calls both of the above and handles copying of the results to another host via *scp*.
+* `iotstack_backup` – a supervisory script which calls the above and handles copying of the results to another host.

 	† "everything" is a slightly loose term.
 See below.